 Ruggy extended his arm out, stopping me from tilting any further.
 “Stay up,” he ordered.

 One of the small creatures wiggled, moving its tiny, undeveloped hands around in the sack.
-An ambilocal cord was attached to the belly that reached the top of the sack.
+An umbilical cord was attached to the belly and connected to the top of the sack.

 “These are infants,” I said, standing upright.

 “No, they’re not, Angie,” Ruggy said, pointing his rifle at the baby.